 That’s it!
 We’ve successfully used AWS Lambda to automate AMI backups and cleanups.
 The process might look daunting at first, but I’m sure that this step-by-step guide would help keep it simple.

 Well, off-course.
-The process works very well for all standalone instances, unless the instance terminates.
-In cases where you might have a load balancer serving many instances, the tag attached to one instance may terminate for some reason, therefore, not creating the AMI.
-However, there’s a work-around using ELBs.
+The process works very well for all standalone instances unless the instance terminates.
+In cases where you might have a load balancer serving many instances (different types of it), the tag attached to one instance may terminate for some reason, therefore, not creating the AMI.
+However, there’s a workaround using ELBs.
 It fetches all the load balancers with pre-defined tags (Backup for example), puts them in an array and passes them through a loop, before picking one instance attached to it, to create the AMI.